mobby45/anime-sama_api/README.md

 ```

 # Contribution
 I am open to contribution.
 Please only open a PR for ONE change.
-AKA don't do "Various improvements" and explain your motivation behind your improvement ("Various typos fix" is fine).
+AKA don't do "Various improvements" and explain your motivation behind your improvement ("Various typos fix"/"Cleanup" is fine).